th3mainev3n7/coursera-test/module2-solution/Assignment-2.md

 Your HTML page should display 2 lists, one titled "To Buy" and the other "Already Bought".

 The "To Buy" list should be pre-populated with a list of at least 5 items. (*Hint: Use an array of object literals, where each item will be similar to `{ name: "cookies", quantity: 10 }`*) Each shopping list item is to have a name and quantity.
 It should be displayed to the user in the format of `Buy item_quantity item_name`.
-For example, shopping list item `{ name: "cookies", quantity: 10 }` would be listed as `Buy 10 cookies`.
+For example, shopping list item `{ name: "cookies", quantity: 10 }` would be listed as `Buy 10 cookies`. ....done

 Next to each item in the list should be a button with the label "Bought".
-When the user clicks on the "Bought" button, its associated item should be removed from the "To Buy" list and appear in the "Already Bought" list.
+When the user clicks on the "Bought" button, its associated item should be removed from the "To Buy" list and appear in the "Already Bought" list. ...done kinda

 The "Already Bought" list should initially be empty and display a message "Nothing bought yet".
 Make sure the message appears *only* when the list is empty.
 Once something is "bought" and appears on this list, the format of each item in the list should be `Bought item_quantity item_name`.
 For example, the bought item of 10 cookies mentioned before would appear in this list as `Bought 10 cookies`.